ShermanMarshall/PhoneToComputer/README.md

 # PhoneToComputer
-Android app for sending data between device and another computer
+Android app for sending data between device and another computer, because a Computer Scientist can only be so reliant on Google

 The supplied Java class "PhoneConnection" creates a ServerSocket on the host computer, enabling it to communicate with the Android device.
 PhoneConnection is meant to be run from the command-line, and minimally requires supply of an appropriate